emaciel10/zoom-websdk-reproduction/README.md

 If you open this same url in a browser (chrome, firefox, etc.) screensharing will work.

+## Steps to reproduce

+1. Create a new electron-builder.env file including the necessary APPLE_API_KEY and APPLE_API_ISSUER environment variables

+2. Run `npm run build`

+3. Install the newly created electron-quick-start.dmg application and see that although video and audio work, screenshare does not.
+No error message is logged but clicking the screenshare button in the zoom websdk seems to do nothing.

 # electron-quick-start

 **Clone and run for a quick way to see Electron in action.**